backstage/backstage/docs/plugins/github-apps.md

 ## Caveats

-- It's not possible to have multiple backstage GitHub Apps installed in the same GitHub organization be managed by Backstage.
+- It's not possible to have multiple Backstage GitHub Apps installed in the same GitHub organization be managed by Backstage.
 We currently don't check through all the registered GitHub Apps to see which ones are installed for a particular repository.
 We just respect global Organization installs right now.